d-maltos/d-maltos/README.md

 ## Hello, I'm Dylan 👋
-📌  Recent CS graduate from University of Alaska Fairbanks and current Software Engineer at Picogrid 📚
+📌  CS graduate from the University of Alaska Fairbanks and current Software Engineer at Picogrid 📚

 📌  Previously interned at the Geographic Information Network of Alaska, Yubico and Alaska Satellite Facility 💻